 Whether you've considered a career in data analytics or have no idea what it involves, it can be a great career move.
 Find out why.

-Data analytics has arguably become more important than ever in recent years, particularly with the rise of big data – a term that you may have heard thrown around a lot over the last year or two.
+Data analytics has arguably become more important than ever in recent years, particularly with the rise of big data – a term that you may have heard thrown around a lot over the last few years.

 You may not realise that big data (large sets of data that can be analysed to reveal patterns and trends) can, in fact, affect your everyday life.
 This can make a role in data analytics a lot more interesting than you might think.

 Let’s assume that most of you want to study something that enables you to pursue a career with a decent salary – well, that’s exactly what studying data analytics can do.